-15. In the House of Comma on December 11, 1917, Mr. Creech-Jones said: "Between now and the termination of the Mandate the British Government in Palestine mill remain removable for lam and order."
+15. In the House of Commons on December 11, 1947, Mr. Creech-Jones said:

+Between now and the termination of the Mandate the British

+Government in Palestine will remain responsible for law and order."

 It is commonly recognized that the prospect of suppressing riots and disorders depends very largely on the steps taken at their initial outbreak.
-A swift assertion of lawful authority can nip the evil in the bud and prevent violent movements from gathering momentum.
+A swift assertion of lasful authority can nip the evil in the bud and prevent violent movements from gathering momentum.
 If the first violent acts can be carried out with impunity and the targets for those attacks remain undefended, a prolongation of disorder becomes almost inevitable.

-16. The first outbreaks of Arab violence twice two forms.
-There were numerous attacks on Jewish traffic on the Jaffa-Jerusalem highway; and an Arab mob attacked a Jewish quarter of Jerusalem known as the Commercial Centre.
-In the ensuing mew the Arab Higher Committee extended its efforts to maintain constant disorder both on the roads and in mixed urban areas; and lack of any strong counter-measures was to have fatal effects.
+16. The first onthreaks of Arab violence took? two forms.
+There were numerous attacks on Jewish traffic on the Jaffa-Jerusales highway; and an Arab mob attacked a Jewish quarter of Jerusales known as the Commercial Centre.
+In the ensuing weeks the Arab Higher Committee extended its efforts to maintain constant disorder both on the roads and in mixed urban areas; and lack of any strong counter-measures was to have fatal effects.

-17. On February 1, 1948, the United Kingdom delegation published the following times of casualties which had occurred in Palestine since December 1, 1947:
+17. On February 1, 1948, the United Kingdom delegation published the following figures of casualties which had occurred in Palestine since December 1, 1947: